iAgent-App/iAgent/README.md

 1. User Stories (Required and Optional)
     Required Must-have Stories

-    - User can view their profile
+    1. User can view their profile
-    - User can see their connections/network
+    2. User can see their connections
-    - User can view their stats
+    3. User can view their stats
+    4. User can add a stat
-    - User can view their highlights
+    5. User can view their highlights
+    6. User can add a highlight
-    - User can search for schools/organizations
+    7. User can search for organizations
-    - User can login
+    8. User can login
+    9. User can logout
-    - User can create a profile (either athlete, coach, scout, org)
+    10. User can create a profile (either athlete, coach, or org)
-    - User can chat with other users
+    11. User can chat with other users
+    12. User can add a profile picture
+    13. User can switch between tabs
+    14. User can view all of their highlights

     Optional Nice-to-have Stories
     - User can search/filter their highlights by keyword